Japan in the 1980s was a legendary time. The country experienced a stock market and property boom the likes of which has never been duplicated.

 As another example, the Sanrio company built two parks at the exact height of the property bubble.
 The 20,000 square meter Puroland was built for a cost of $500 million in the outskirts of Tokyo and opened in 1990.
 A year later, the much smaller Harmonyland opened for $200 million in Oita.

-Both were designed by Landmark Entertainment, who notoriously received a criminal sum of $50 million for its efforts, while providing a questionable product.
+Both were designed by Landmark Entertainment, who received $50 million for its efforts.
 Puroland, in particular, consists of a show extravaganza & boat ride intermixed with stores, characters, and upcharge attractions, calling to mind the ill-fated Asia Park.

 Effectively, these parks are 30-year old zombies.